salvatore-lorenzo/quantum-palermo-home/content/authors/xuejian-sun/_index.md

 ---
 # Display name
-title: "Marcel Augusto Pinto"
+title: "Xuejian Sun"

 # Username (this should match the folder name and the name on publications)
 authors:
-- "pinto"
+- "sun"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: PhD student
+role: PostDoc

 # Organizations/Affiliations
 organizations: